 You know everything about your children instinctively.
 The way your toddler rubs their eyes exactly 10 minutes before a meltdown.
 The fact that your 6-year-old will only eat pasta if it's penne, never spaghetti.
 That your 9-year-old claims they don't need homework help but absolutely does.

 Your au pair knows none of this.
 And expecting them to figure it out through trial and error isn't fair to anyone — especially your kids.
+This is one of the most important parts of the first-week onboarding.

 Here are the five categories of information every au pair needs, documented and accessible, before they're left alone with your children.
+We'll go deep on each one — not just what to include, but how to write it in a way your au pair can actually use under pressure.

 1. Medical Information (Non-Negotiable)